tadhgboyle/tab/README.md

 *High to Low priority sort*
 - Fix everything in Issues/Bugs
-- Use https://github.com/cknow/laravel-money and update codebase to not store periods in DB for money.
+- Update codebase to not store periods in DB for money.
 - Let products be purchasable by a parent only.
     - Will require a boolean attribute in users table "parent"
 - Repeating activities.
 When they create activity, ask if repeated daily, weekly, monthly.
 Create more Activity rows for each day in the duration